 Why Employees Love Online Safety Training in 3 Quotes

-Last year, workers completed a record-breaking 1.7 million online safety courses with Vivid.
+Last year, workers completed a record-breaking 1.7 million online safety courses with HSI.

 The average course rating across all of our safety training titles: 3.8 out of 5 Stars.

 How many stars would your employees give your current program?
 Hold that thought…